 If you want to get luckier in life, realize that success is mostly luck.
 I live by the mantra, “Never fail due to a lack of effort because hard work requires no skill.”

 It's a reminder to STOP making excuses when something seems too daunting to tackle.
 There've been too many instances when I didn't start something because I felt I lacked the skills necessary to succeed.
 I've regretted each non-action.

-For example, I postponed starting Financial Samurai until 2009, three years after first contemplating the idea, because I didn't know whether or not I could write anything insightful.
-I also didn't know how to start a website, despite the easy availability of free instruction.
+For example, I postponed starting Financial Samurai until 2009, three years after first contemplating the idea.
+I didn't know whether or not I could write anything insightful.
+In addition, I also didn't know how to start a website, despite the easy availability of free instruction.
 The delay cost me over a million bucks.